 Conclusion

-It's important to pay attention to the type and brand of chocolate milk that you are drinking.
-There are many different brands with varying levels of sugar in them, so it's important not to overindulge or increase your blood glucose levels too quickly by consuming a lot of sugar at once.
-There are several brands that offer sugar-less options or you can make your own drink with sugar-free cacao powder and low-fat milk.
+It’s important to pay attention to the type and brand of chocolate milk you’re drinking.
+Many brands have varying levels of sugar, so it’s important not to overindulge or increase your blood glucose levels too quickly by consuming a lot of sugar at once.
+Several brands offer sugar-less options, or you can make your own drink with sugar-free cacao powder and low-fat milk.

 Sources